stefano5/Telemetry_Analysis_Vehicle_Dinamics/README.md

  - Positive steer angle -> turn left
  - Negative steer angle -> turn right

-The data may be raw, notebooks will filter them.
-This is a crucial step, based on how rough the signals are you will have a parameter to use to filter them.
+The data may be noisy, notebooks will filter them.
+This is a crucial step, based on how noisy the signals are you will have a parameter to use to filter them.

 Software is divided into four notebooks.
   1) load_data_NB1.nb